-This grilled pineapple salsa recipe comes from Lauren Grier at Climbing Grier Mountain.
+This grilled pineapple salsa recipe comes from Lauren Grier at The Curious Plate.
 She uses the pineapple salsa to top off homemade al pastor chicken tacos.
 This recipe will make your next Taco Tuesday full of flavor!

 Making the Grilled Pineapple Salsa

 For this recipe, you’ll need to cut the pineapple into cubes or slices.
 You’ll need about a cup for the salsa, and another cup of pineapple cubes if you’re making the chicken tacos as well.
 The pineapple will go into the al pastor sauce as is, but you’ll need to grill the slices for the salsa.
 Luckily, this is super easy, even if you don’t have a BBQ!
 You can just put the pieces of pineapple on the stove in a grill pan, and sauté them for a few minutes until they’re slightly golden brown.
 After that it’s just a matter of dicing them into smaller pieces and mixing them with the other salsa ingredients!

 This pineapple salsa is the perfect topping for these chicken tacos, especially since the al pastor sauce is made with pineapple as well.
 Pair the tacos with this grapefruit lime paloma, and you have the makings of a tasty taco night!

 Al Pastor Chicken Tacos with Grilled Pineapple Salsa

 - 1 Harry & David pineapple (peeled, cored, and chopped into one-inch cubes)